soraxas/firmware/README.md

 - `setStickyModsEnabled` globally turns on or off sticky modifiers
 - `setSplitCompositeKeystroke {0|1}` If enabled, composite keystrokes (e.g., Ctrl+c sent by a single key) are separated into distinct usb reports.
 This makes order of keypresses clearly determined.
 Enabled by default.
 - `setKeystrokeDelay <time in ms, at most 250>` will stop event processing for the specified time after every usb report change.
 May be used to slow down macroes, to insert delay between composite keystrokes.
 Beware, this does not queue keypresses - if the delay is too long, some keypresses may be skipped entirelly!
+- Registers - for the purpose of toggling functionality on and off, we provide 32 numeric registers (namely of type int32_t).
+  - `setReg <register index> <value>` will set register identified by index to value.
+  - `{ifRegEq|ifNotRegEq} <register inex> <value>` will test if the value in the register identified by first argument equals second argument.
+  - Register values can also be used in place of all numeric arguments by prefixing register index by '#'.
+E.g., waiting until release or for amount of time defined by reg 1 can be achieved by `$delayUntilReleaseMax #1`

 ## Error handling